H-ADJI/Calculator_using_IPC/README.md

 ### Requirements

+- Linux based OS, Ubuntu 22.04.2 LTS x86_64 is the one used for dev.
 - Python version 3.x the version used for dev environment is 3.10.6
 - add your python alias to the Makefile for ease of use